zhaojiajun0110/Oral-Microbiome-Clock/README.md

 ## Overview

-We developed and validated a robust **Oral Microbiome Age (OMA) Score**  using machine learning (Random Forest) on 16S rRNA gene profiles from two large NHANES cohorts and one independent dataset consisting of 2,550 samples and .
+We developed and validated a robust **Oral Microbiome Age (OMA) Score**  using machine learning (Random Forest) on 16S rRNA gene profiles from two large NHANES cohorts and one independent dataset consisting of 2,550 samples.
 This repository provides the code to replicate the identification of age-associated genera, the construction of the OMA score, and the evaluation of **Oral Microbiome Age Acceleration (OMAA) Score** as a predictor for mortality, frailty, and chronic diseases.

 ---